YiyueMaggieMao/learning/LeetCode-notes.md

 <ul>
     <li><a href="#backtracking">Backtracking</a></li>
     <li><a href="#hashing">Hashing</a></li>
+    <li><a href="#linked-list-strategies">Linked List Strategies</a></li>
     <li><a href="#two-pointers">Two Pointers</a></li>
 </ul>

 <!--------------------------------------------- Backtracking ----------------------------------------------------->
 <h2 id="backtracking">Backtracking</h2>
-<p>Backtracking is often used when we want to find solution(s) that satisfie some constraint.
-In a recursive fashion, it tries out the possible options one piece at a time, and upon failure, tries out a different possible option. </p>
+<p>Backtracking is often used when we want to find solution(s) that satisfies some constraint.
+In a recursive fashion, it tries out one of the remaining possible options one step at a time, and upon failure, tries out a different possible option. </p>

-<h3>Example</h3>
+<h3>Examples</h3>
 <ul>
     <li><a href="https://leetcode.com/problems/sudoku-solver/">0037- Sudoku Solver</a>.
 Pretty typical backtracking problem.
 The possible options for each grid is everything that's not in its row, column, or box AND hasn't already been eliminated due to a previous failure.<a href="https://leetcode.com/problems/sudoku-solver/discuss/707726/Java-Backtracking-Simple-Solution"> reference solution</a></li>
 </ul>